 Updated: Oct 18

 Even when I have been doing electronics most of my life, it has been only a few years of manufacturing modules.
 A few things I knew beforehand, for example, that SMD manufacturing is more cost efficient and faster.
 The original Vorg and Freak filters are mostly SMD parts, with exception of the panel elements like potentiometers, jacks etc. Nowadays, it takes me 15 to 25 minutes to assemble a Freak module, which is quite good, but it can always be faster.

 I design and build many modules, some of those are for studying, some for prototyping and others for personal use.
 I tend to use through-hole parts when the modules are analog because they are easier to build, especially when I need only one unit.
 When I need a microcontroller in the board, I simply make the whole thing SMD.

-After a few years of building modules (at small scale) I have learned a few things.
+After a few years of building modules I have learned a few things.
 I decided to make a small list of the tricks that I believe could be interesting to other persons building electronics.
 I have applied all of these tips to make more efficient the assembling of the Wolv modules.
 These tips are what I found to work the best for me and all present advantages and disadvantages.
 It is up to you to balance your priorities.

 If you have build any board with through-hole components you know pretty well that the solder with rosin flux leaves a nasty residual on the board.
 The flux residuals are mostly harmless.
 However, I have noticed that they increase the cross-talk in some of my audio boards.
 I didn't make any measurements, but comparing a clean board against a dirty one I could hear the effect.